Skill-building

 Directions

-Prepare for this activity by cutting out magazine photos of people in everyday situations.
+Prepare for this activity by cutting out magazine or online photos of people in everyday situations.
 You’ll need three to four photos per group.

 Briefly discuss the concept of rapport.
 Explain that in this game participants will practice picking up clues from “customer” photos.
 These clues will be used to build connections with customers.